-Nearly all home buyers who use an FHA loan in Washington State have to pay mortgage insurance premiums.
+Summary: Nearly all home buyers who use an FHA loan in Washington State have to pay mortgage insurance premiums.
 Those premiums are required by the Federal Housing Administration and help to sustain the agency’s capital reserves.
+In this article, we’ll get into more detail about FHA mortgage insurance premiums when you buy a home in Washington State.

 Catching Up on FHA Mortgage Insurance